How to Bulk Withdraw LinkedIn Invites (4 Methods, 2026)

 Will withdrawing LinkedIn invites hurt my Social Selling Index or account standing?

-Withdrawing pending invitations does not negatively impact your Social Selling Index (SSI) or your account standing.
+No. Withdrawing pending invitations does not negatively impact your Social Selling Index (SSI) or account standing.
 In fact, cleaning up ignored requests can improve your connection acceptance rate over time, which is a healthier signal for your profile.
 LinkedIn penalizes excessive sending of invites, not withdrawing them.

 How often should I clean up my pending LinkedIn invitations?